The Privacy Placebo: Diagnosing Consent Burden through Performative Scrolling: Introduction

 Even with mounting evidence that people tend to not read privacy policies and generally accept them out of habit or resignation \citep{acquisti2015science,mcdonald2008cost}, notice-and-consent remains the dominant mechanism through which platforms seek to establish user consent to processing.
 In practice, however, consent becomes a series of rituals: a modal pops up, people scroll through a long passage of text/buttons that occupy their interaction, and there is ultimately an acceptance.
 The end result is an interaction that can signify diligence without necessarily changing what the user understands, acts on, or ultimately chooses.

-This paper develops a behavioral lens on that routine.
+This paper develops a design-side lens on that routine.
 We focus on \emph{performative scrolling}—a familiar, careful movement through text that resembles reading yet often functions as a coping ritual.
 The behavior is not irrational: declining can be effortful; legalistic language is hard to parse; the benefit of returning to one’s task typically outweighs the marginal benefit of parsing boilerplate; and the experience repeats across sites.
 Scrolling carefully allows people to reconcile two beliefs: “I ought to review my privacy choices,” and “I will likely accept anyway.”
-The result is a \emph{privacy placebo}: actions that help users feel conscientious while leaving comprehension largely unchanged \citep{barth2017privacyparadox}.
+This motivates what we refer to as the \emph{privacy placebo}: a design-side framing for consent interactions that can appear to support careful choice while leaving meaningful alternatives structurally displaced or delayed \citep{barth2017privacyparadox}.

 The primary difficulty is quantifying the disassociation between obtaining consent and exercising agency.
 Text length, number of scrolls, or time-on-task do not suffice.
 We therefore define a \emph{Performative Scrolling Index} (PSI), computable from minimally invasive telemetry on the \emph{interfaces themselves}: a scripted least-effort protocol goes through the flow; we log transition states and summarize the burden required \emph{before} a meaningful alternative becomes actionable.
 PSI does not directly measure comprehension or satisfaction; rather, it operationalizes pre-choice interaction friction that can plausibly support ritualized compliance (e.g., displaced alternatives, layered disclosure, and keyboard fragility).